makeyourownmaker/CambridgeTemperatureModel/README.md

 documentation refers to it as the naive method.
 3. Simple exponential smoothing uses
 ["weighted averages, where the weights decrease exponentially as observations come from further in the past"](https://otexts.com/fpp2/ses.html).
+Generally speaking, this method is surprisingly accurate given its low computational complexity.
 4. [Holt](https://otexts.com/fpp2/holt.html) extended simple exponential
 smoothing to include data with a trend.

+Two different Holt-Winters exponential smoothing implementations failed!
+Sadly the double seasonal Holt-Winters exponential smoothing implementation in the forecast package is not suitable when data contain zeros or negative numbers.
-Holt-Winters exponential smoothing and vanilla ARIMA models are not suitable for this temperature data due to multi-seasonality which is explained next.
+Vanilla ARIMA models are not suitable for this temperature data due to multi-seasonality which is explained next.